adorsys/open-banking-gateway/docs/roadmap.md

 ## **Roadmap**

-Our project starts on November 1st 2019 and the Banking Gateway team offers development with two branch:
+Our project started on November 1st 2019 and the Open Banking Gateway team offers development with two branches:

-* **Develop branch** :This is the branch from which a release is built and there, everything from all the other branches always collects.
+* **Develop branch** : This is the branch from which a release is built and used to collect all the other branches.
-* **Master branch**: This branch is always with a new release number and Here, certain development branches are considered so good that they are included in master.
+* **Master branch**: generally matches the last released stable version.

-This project is planned until the end of 2020 and our current timetable (MVP1) is until April 2020, by which time the following targets should be achieved:
+This project is planned until the end of 2020 and our current timetable plans MVP1 for April 2020, by which time the following targets should be achieved:
-* Demo Frontend used to test the Banking Gateway
+* Demo Frontend used to test the Open Banking Gateway
-* Integration of german banks with **Redirect** and **Embedded** Approaches
+* Integration of German banks with **Redirect** and **Embedded** Approaches
 * **TppBankSearchApi** providing only German banks
 * **TppBankingApi** providing the following banking endpoints:
     * Get transaction information